ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-llm-annotation.md

 human annotator can use to inform their labeling decision.
 On the other hand, a *dependent* approach asks an LLM to not only suggest labels, but also explain why a text was labeled as such.
-Personally, I find myself being more inattentive as I go from a more dependent approach to LLM-guided annotation.
+Personally, I find myself being more inattentive as I go from a more dependent approach to an LLM-guided annotation.

-> The final annotation still rests on a human annotator's decision, not the LLMs.
+> The final annotation still rests on a human annotator's decision, not the LLM's.
 > These affordances are mere guides that provide convenience through suggestions.

-The final annotation still rests on a human annotator's decision, not the LLMs.
+The final annotation still rests on a human annotator's decision, not the LLM's.
 These affordances are mere guides that provide convenience through suggestions.
 I find it comforting, because I believe there's still some nuance in most annotation tasks that only *we* can capture.